the3hm/planes_of_chaos/memory-bank/productContext.md

    - New player conversion
    - Community participation
    - Feedback quality

+## Design Principles

+- Minimize friction for new users (players and admins)
+- Real-time responsiveness over reload-based UIs
+- Admin interfaces must be intuitive and visually consistent (Petal + Tailwind)
+- Player actions must be interpreted by the game engine (Kantele), not the frontend
+- Every feature should support extensibility: schema-first, modular, and live-editable

+## Future Directions

+- A drag-and-drop AI editor for authoring behavior trees
+- Expanded faction and guild systems with economy support
+- Scene-based storytelling via point-of-interest systems on a map
+- Modular quest builder with conditions and outcomes
+- Stripe integration for account monetization
+- OAuth support for account systems (planned via Ueberauth)

 This context guides all product decisions to ensure alignment with user needs and project goals.